Tanishq-Vishwakarma/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors-
-This is a project of Rock-Paper-Scissors Game using HTML, CSS and JavaScript
+This is a project of Rock-Paper-Scissors Game using HTML, CSS and JavaScript.